Mega Menu

 (which fits into one of the three grounds of appeal) and evidence to support your claim.

-Please be aware that you will have 21 days to submit an academic appeal – starting from when you are given the decision.
+Please be aware that you will have 21 days to submit a formal appeal – starting from when you are given the decision.
+If that is unsuccessful you may be able to progress to the review stage of the appeal process, we strongly recommend speaking to us first as the procedure is different.

 It is not possible to appeal against specific marks or to question academic judgement.